piouson/kubernetes-bootcamp/README.md

 ## 15. Exam

 In the [Certified Kubernetes Application Developer (CKAD)](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/) exam, you are expected to solve about 15 questions in 2 hours.
-What makes this exam difficult is time required to verify all your answers.
+What makes this exam difficult is the time required to verify all your answers.
 Just providing a solution to a question is not enough, you must always test that your solutions work as expected, otherwise, you are guaranteed to fail.

 Please read through the [kubectl cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) before taking the exam.